Armory to become new U.S. Squash National Center - The Triangle

 The university announced plans Sept.
-14 to transform the Drexel Armory on 32nd Street and Lancaster Avenue to the largest squash center in America.
+14 to sublease the Drexel Armory on 32nd Street and Lancaster Avenue to U.S. Squash, the national governing body for the sport who will then transform the building into the largest squash center in America.

-The three-story brick building — which currently houses ROTC and university events such as career fairs — will turn into the U.S. Squash National Center to serve the national governing body of the sport and will become the official home of the U.S. Squash Hall of Fame.
+The three-story brick building — which currently houses ROTC and university events such as career fairs — will turn into the U.S. Squash National Center and will become the official home of the U.S. Squash Hall of Fame.

+While Drexel will not be involved in the renovations, university president John A. Fry has encouraged the plans.

-“Our vision enabled by the generous support of Bob Buckley and Stan Silverman, is to open that area up for even more use by students year-round, and to bring in a highly motivated partner, in U.S. Squash, that will turn the Armory into a national squash training center — a world-class facility that will be a treasure for the city, a boon to its economy and a place for Philadelphians to pick up a racket and play a lifetime sport that is one of the fastest-growing in the country,” Drexel president John A. Fry said in a DrexelNow announcement.
+“Our vision… [is] to bring in a highly motivated partner, in U.S. Squash, that will turn the Armory into a national squash training center — a world-class facility that will be a treasure for the city, a boon to its economy and a place for Philadelphians to pick up a racket and play a lifetime sport that is one of the fastest-growing in the country,” Fry said in a DrexelNow announcement.
 Fry was chairman of the U.S. Squash board of directors 2013-16.

 Construction of the squash center will begin next spring.
 The interior of the building, to be named after the longest-serving senator in Pennsylvania history and avid squash player, Arlen Specter, the Specter Squash Center will consist of 20 singles courts, two doubles courts and two glass-walled exhibition courts.
 This project will provide a major upgrade from Drexel’s Kline & Specter Squash Center — with seven total courts among the Recreation Center and the Daskalakis Athletic Center.

-Note: Correction: A previous version of this article stated that Drexel University would be transforming the Drexel Armory and a quote from president John A. Fry was also misrepresented.
-Corrections have since been made.
-The Triangle regrets these errors.